 - Shadow Catcher material for compositing objects to IBL (Image-Based Lighting) environments or backplate images.

 - Supports X-Rite’s Appearance Exchange Format (AxF™).
-Learn more here.
+Learn more at Xrite.com.*

-- Supports conversion of V-Ray Materials to Radeon™ ProRender materials.
+- Convert Arnold and V-Ray materials to Radeon™ ProRender materials.

 - Physically correct materials and lighting allow you to make true design decisions with global illumination – including caustics.